-As Tokyo creeps back to some semblance of normality with nightclubs and bars open again, live houses are left out and facing permanent closure.
+As the pandemic related health and safety restrictions continue, live houses are left out and facing permanent closure.
 We speak to eight people in different positions across the music industry to find out how Covid-19 is threatening Japan’s music industry – and the ripple effect this is creating.

 Our footsteps echo as we walk across the Studio Coast dance floor.
 This is one of Tokyo’s largest venues and instead of welcoming just over 2,400 people inside its walls, today it has only about 30.
 Studio Coast is not alone.
 Live houses across Japan have shuttered their doors — some for the last time.
 While crowdfunding projects like Live House, Live Force and Save The Live House have helped alleviate some of the worst financial hits, the efforts feel like a drop in the ocean.
 The Japanese government eased up on restrictions on July 10 so that indoor venues can host events with a maximum of 5,000 attendees, as long as it’s less than half of the venue’s max capacity.
 Unfortunately, the reality isn’t as simple as a numbers game — a venue found responsible for a Covid-19 cluster could face backlash and mar its reputation.

 Nietzsche said that “life without music would be a mistake.”
 While that future seems a stretch, there is no doubt that the long-term closure of Japan’s many live houses will have a ripple effect on the music industry for the foreseeable future.

 To find out more, Tokyo Weekender talked to eight people from across the music industry about how Covid-19 is affecting them and what can be done for the future.